Sea Grant College Program

 The Hawaiʻi Natural Energy Institute (HNEI) brings together people from a wide range of disciplines and organizations to tackle urgent and complex sustainable energy needs of the state and nation.
 Analysis, research, engineering, economics and policy are integrated to develop technology, strategies and policies that will have a significant positive impact on the energy mix.

 The Hawaiʻi Institute of Marine Biology (HIMB) conducts multi-disciplinary research and education in all aspects of tropical marine biology.
 HIMB is located on Moku o Loʻe (Coconut Island) in Kāneʻohe Bay on the Windward side of Oʻahu.

 The UH Sea Level Center supports real-time oceanographic operations, climate and oceanographic research.
 The Center collaborates with agencies within eighty host countries to install and maintain a global network of tide gauge stations for the purposes of enabling data and analysis in applications ranging from tsunami warning to estimating global sea level rise.

-The University of Hawaiʻi Economic Research Organization (UHERO) Project Environment applies economic and policy analysis to the study of Hawaiʻi’s key environmental issues, such as watershed management, water allocation and pricing, and control of invasive species.
+The University of Hawaiʻi Economic Research Organization (UHERO) Environment Policy and Planning Group applies economic and policy analysis to the study of Hawaiʻi’s key environmental issues, such as watershed management, water allocation and pricing, and control of invasive species.

 ʻIke Wai is a 5-year project funded by the National Science Foundation EPSCoR (Established Program to Stimulate Competitive Research) Program.
 The project’s mission is to ensure Hawaiʻi’s future water security through an integrated program of research, education, community engagement, and decision support.
 Its vision is to promote water resource management in Hawaiʻi that is sustainable, responsible and data drive.